Key points from Rishi Sunak’s speech on changes to emissions reduction targets

 – The Prime Minister suggested his Government would not implement any new taxes on air travel, saying proposals to “discourage flying” have been scrapped.

-– He also said proposals for the Government to “interfere in how many passengers you can have in your car” or “make you change your diet” have been “scraped” as well as a suggested meat tax or forcing households to have seven different rubbish bins.
+– He also said there were proposals for the Government to “interfere in how many passengers you can have in your car” or “make you change your diet” which had been “scrapped”, as well as a suggested meat tax or forcing households to have seven different rubbish bins.

 – The commitment to reach net zero by 2050 remains in place.